kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/aks/_index.en.md

 ![AKS credentials](/img/kubermatic/master/tutorials/external_clusters/aks_credentials.png "AKS credentials")

 - You should see the list of all available clusters.
 Select the one and click the `Import Cluster` button.
 Clusters can be imported only once in a single project.
-The same cluster can be imported from the other projects.
+The same cluster can be imported in multiple projects.

 ![Select AKS cluster](/img/kubermatic/master/tutorials/external_clusters/select_aks_cluster.png "Select AKS cluster")